hasura/graphql-engine/docs/graphql/manual/schema/relationships/create.rst

   .. tab:: Via CLI

-    :ref:`Create a migration manually <manual_migrations>` with the following statement:
+    :ref:`Create a migration manually <manual_migrations>` and add the following statement to it:

     .. code-block:: sql